ccsjunio/Thescent/README.md

 # B - HOW TO BUILD AND RUN:

 1. Clone the source code from this page.
 2. Run BellEngine.sln, this solution was created with VS2019 and VC++ 142.
+If you have MSBUILD in your system path, another option is to run $(SolutionDir)BUILD_RELEASE_x64.bat.
+	Binaries will be dropped at $(SolutionDir)\bin.
 3. Rebuild the solution.
 	This should work for all combinations of configuration (Debug/Release) and platform (x86/x64).
 Release/x64 preferably.
 4. Run Game to load the simulation.